ParvNarang/VEHICLE-NUMBER-PLATE_PROJECT/README.md

   - Requests
   - PyTesseract (in the initial Version)

-Now the current version of program uses an API Token(from https://platerecognizer.com/) that detects pretty well as compared to using the Pytesseract Library.
+Now the current version of program uses an API Token(from https://platerecognizer.com/) that recognises the number-plates pretty well as compared to using the Pytesseract Library.

 # Working